-After spending 30 years deconstructing the inner processes of how people decide, and training a decision facilitation model I developed, I’m always amused when I hear anyone deem a decision ‘irrational’.
+After spending 30 years deconstructing the mind-brain interface that enables choice and decision making, and training a decision facilitation model I developed for use in sales, coaching, and leadership, (Buying Facilitation®), I’m always amused when I hear anyone deem a decision ‘irrational’.

-Only outsiders wishing for, or assuming, a different outcome designate a decision as ‘irrational’.
-I doubt if the decision maker says to herself, “Gee!
+Only outsiders wishing for, or assuming, a different outcome will designate someone’s decision as ‘irrational’.
+I doubt if the decision-maker says to herself, “Gee!
 I think I’ll make an irrational decision!”
 I could understand her thinking it irrational after reaping surprising consequences.
-But not at the moment it’s being made.
+But not at the moment the decision is being made.

 CASE STUDY OF AN ‘IRRATIONAL DECISION’

-I recently made an agreement with a colleague to send me a draft of his article about me before he published it.
+Let me offer a simple example to explain.
+I recently made an agreement with a colleague to send me a draft of the article he was writing about me before he published it.
 Next thing I knew, the article was published.
 How did he decide to go against our agreement?
 Here was our ensuing dialogue:

 BP: I didn’t think it was a big deal.
 It was only a brief article.